berkedemiir/reduce-the-file-size-of-the-photo/README.md

 The second is to change the shape of the photo by resizing its pixels.
 The third is to delete unnecessary metadata in the photo.

-You can access the codes in the following python files Related photos posted.
+You can access the codes in the following python files.
+Related photos posted.